znx3p0/saildb/README.md

 # SailDB

-SailDB is an in-memory database based on Sia and SRPC.
+SailDB is an in-memory database based on Canary and SRPC.

-SailDB is extremely performant since communications are based on top of Sia, and the key-value store is backed by Dashmap.
+SailDB is extremely performant since communications are based on top of Canary, and the key-value store is backed by Dashmap.

 SailDB is generic over the keys and values, and can be constructed at runtime, and